RunestoneInteractive/httlads/_sources/PredictiveAnalytics/pandas_and_SQL.rst

 This section specifically references Jupyterlab and uses a module not supported by Google Colab.
 If you are using Colab, proceed to the next section where we will learn about how to map bike stations using Colab.

-Now lets have some fun.
+Now let's have some fun.
 We are going to map the location of all of the bike stations on a google map!
 Later you can explore all kinds of ways to visualize rides and ride frequencies routes between starting and ending point and many more things.

 To map our stations we will use the ``ipyleaflet`` module.
 You will need to ``conda install -c conda-forge ipyleaflet`` to install this.
 You will also need to install the `jupyter-leaflet extension <https://ipyleaflet.readthedocs.io/en/latest/installation.html#jupyterlab-extension>`_ for Jupyterlab.
 You can also enable the extension manager in Jupyterlab and use that to install the extension.

-Lets proceed under the assumption that you have all of the prerequisites installed and working.
+Let's proceed under the assumption that you have all of the prerequisites installed and working.
 Our next task is to create a list of all the latitude and longitude values for each of the bikeshare stations.
 The challenge here is that the Google Maps interface wants to get a list of that looks like this:  ``[(lat1, long1), (lat2, long2), ...]`` that means we need to combine the two columns from the DataFrame into a list of tuples.
 You could, of course, do this with a for loop, iterating over all the rows and making a tuple, but there is a much easier way.

 Suppose we have two lists: